PrisonTeam/Prison/docs/knownissues_v3.2.x.md

   - NOTE: Cannot refresh liners if size is 0.
 The reason for this is that a liner may not always fill the full edge.
 Therefore, a value of 0 cannot tell if there should be a liner block in that position.
 Normally a liner only replaces existing block when applying the liner, or it forces it so it fills the whole edge.
 If it's not normally forced, then it cannot be done.

-- DONE: Setup an on suffocation event listener so if a player gets stuck in a mine, tp them out to the spawn point.
- - This is done, but the player has to take damage before the event is fired.
-Therefore it is not instant when they log in.
-Also if they cannot take damage, such they are in god mode, then it won't kick in either.
-I've also seen this where it won't tp myself to the mine's spawn because I don't have the perms to go there, but not really sure if that was the cause.

 - Future Block Constraints:
  - GradientBottom - The block has a greater chance to spawn near the bottom of the mine.